vladjoh/vladjoh/README.md

 - 🌱 I’m Vlad
 - 👯 I’m currently working with Microsoft security products
 - 🤝 Feel free to collaborate on my projects
-- 💬 Reach out here or on Linkedin
+- 💬 Reach out on Linkedin